 LOVE: ok, time to get personal.
 I’ve been single for a long time.
 Way too long.
 I don’t know why, my friends don’t know why and the dating world is not for those with thin skin or a uneasy stomach.
 The way I look at things is that I have a pretty good thing going on but it would be even better to have someone to share and grow with.
 It’s more of a want than a need – which is why this quote below really spoke to me.
 When I think of a partner I think of someone who shares my love of creativity, music, travel and being spontaneous.
 I don’t have a fantasy wedding planned out but I do picture a great party in this adorable dress.
 And if things aren’t meant to be right away, I’m open to opening my heart to a fur baby – specifically an apricot coloured Maltipoo.

 BEAUTY & SPIRIT: I wasn’t sure what to call this section.
 I didn’t want it to seem like I was so focused on my appearance and that beauty is so important but these women have something that I aspire to have.
 It’s more of a style and spirit.
 I consider myself more of an unconventional beauty and like to express that through my style and spirit.
 Of course being healthy is also important but I’ve comes to terms with the fact that for me the whole gym/yoga/fitness/health nut ideology is just not natural for me.
 Even though this is something that doesn’t feel natural to me, I know that a lot of people like to take part in these activities to help them feel better about themselves, which I totally understand.
-My friend loves doing yoga workouts that much that she’s thinking about doing this yoga instructor training india to allow her to learn from the very best.
+My friend loves doing yoga workouts so much that she is looking for new activewear every now and then.
+Many a time, she visits malls only to purchase the trendiest gears.
+Now she has come up with a new kind of obsession of shopping online.
+I think some of her colleagues recommended her to check out webshops like Gym King where she can purchase stylish and affordable co-ord sets and other workout apparel.
+I have also heard that she would soon have a new wardrobe to organize her workout outfits.
+To be honest, she is a kind of fitness freak, which is not a bad thing at all.
+I mean there is nothing wrong with taking care of your health, is there?
+I think she’s also planning about doing this yoga instructor training india to allow her to learn from the very best.
 This will be a good opportunity for her as she loves being able to feel a sense of relaxation whilst taking part in the exercise.
 Who knows, she may even persuade me to try out her class once she has qualified, and I may even find myself enjoying it.
 But for the time being, I’m happy with what I’ve been doing.
-I’m healthy in my own way and I’m more concerned with how I carry myself then my clothing size.
+I’m healthy in my own way and I’m more concerned with how I carry myself than my clothing size.

 So that’s my vision board!
 Now the idea is that once you have the vision board, you have to see it of course.
 I’ve place mine in my bathroom at home because it’s the first place that I go when I wake up – and let’s be honest, we all have a few minutes of uninterrupted attention in there every day.
 They say that in addition to the vision board it’s useful to practice meditation and gratitude.
 This means at least 10 minutes a day in silence with your thoughts (and perhaps vision board) and being grateful for all the things in your life, big or small that make you happy.
 Having your own mantra that you repeat or have written down is also very powerful when it comes to attracting what you want and staying positive.